justinpajak/Sum_SGX/README.md

 3. Run SGX Aggregated Sum Program

-	1. g++ aggreg.cpp -o aggreg -lcrypto
+	1. g++ aggsum.cpp -o aggsum -lcrypto

-	2. make SGX=1 -f mk_graphene aggreg.manifest.sgx aggreg.token pal_loader
+	2. make SGX=1 -f mk_graphene aggsum.manifest.sgx aggsum.token pal_loader

-	3. SGX=1 ./pal_loader ./aggreg
+	3. SGX=1 ./pal_loader ./aggsum

 	- This program reads in encrypted data from enc.txt, decrypts each ciphertext and then perform the aggregated sum over all of the n floats from n users.